-By this point I've come around to the idea that digital is not the devil and I've even purchased one of my own that I use to photograph my travels, the culture around me and my experiences, and a lot of landscapes from the sky.
+By this point I've come around to the idea that digital is not the devil and I've even purchased a digital camera of my own to photograph my travels, the culture around me and my experiences, and a lot of landscapes from the sky.
 I start publishing in magazines and slowly make the decision to give up my practice as a therapist and make my living as a photographer.

 Today, I live in Salt Lake City.
-I’ve now been married for 14 years and my family has grown by two dogs.
+I’ve now been married for 15 years and my family has grown by two dogs.
 I have my own full time wedding, portrait and lifestyle photography company and my husband and I own a company together that revolves around weather and paragliding- if that’s your thing then look it up at xcskies.com.
-I still travel as much as humanly possible, and I never leave without a camera.
+I still travel as much as humanly possible, and I never leave the house without a camera.
 My photography includes anything that has heart to it.
 People, places, love.
 I make images that tell a story of life, and that show the feeling of an experience.

 Is that enough about me?
 I want more than anything for you to feel comfortable with me.
-If you feel that this is a possibility then let’s give it a go and work together.
+If youthink that this is a possibility then let’s give it a go and work together.
 Drop me a line and tell me about your plans.

 My approach to photography is quite relaxed and a bit intuitive.
 Keeping with that method, each wedding that I photograph is tailored to fit the personality of the couple to be wedded.
 If you have ideas for options that I’ve left out, just ask- and most likely you shall receive.

-My package includes the full day of coverage beginning from the time that you start preparing for your ceremony to the point that people are too entranced in celebration to have their picture taken.
+My package includes a full wedding day of coverage, beginning from the time that you start preparing for your ceremony to the point that people are too entranced in celebration to have their picture taken.
 I usually put my camera down a couple hours into the dance.
 I also offer an hourly option for shorter weddings and elopements.

 Together we’ll outline a Soft Timeline of how you envision your day unfolding.
 This helps to insure that I’m on the same page as you are, as to how you want your day to be remembered.
 That being said, I’ll in addition to capturing the moments that you foresee and plan for, I’ll also capture all of the in-between moments of the day.